Liberal Gun Bans

-- Re-classifies an unknown number of “Non-restricted” rifles and shotguns plus 105,000 “Restricted” models as “Prohibited”
+- Arbitrarily classifies an unknown number of “Non-restricted” rifles and shotguns plus 105,000 “Restricted” models as “Prohibited.”

 - Original goal was to seize and destroy 250,000 rifles.

-- Fast Confiscation With Victim Compensation: Offer to pay confiscation victims who surrender their guns to police by 30 April 2022.
-The Liberals call this “buyback.”
+- Payoff (Fast Confiscation With Victim Compensation): Offer to pay confiscation victims who surrender their guns to police by 30 April 2022.
+Liberals misleadingly call this “buyback.”

 The Ban List